SUBSCRIPTIONS RECEIVE 15% OFF & FREE SHIPPING |

 Athletes require more.
 Full stop.
 Just like macronutrients; protein, carbohydrates, and fats, are required at greater levels for athletes.
 This same exists for micronutrients.
 Magnesium is depleted through sweat, urination, and lipolysis; all incurred at greater levels when undertaking endurance exercise.
 Therefore, those participating in endurance sports need to be aware that they deplete magnesium at far greater rates than sedentary people

-When's the best time to take B vitamins for performance outcomes?
+When's the best time to take ULTRA IMMUNE C for performance outcomes?